dlk3/udm-hacks/ntopng-udm-fedora/README.md

 ## What to do when you forget your ntopng password

 1. Access the command shell inside the ntopng container with this command:<br /><br />`podman exec -it ntopng /bin/sh`

-2. Issue this command to stop the ntopng application inside the container: `killall ntopng`

-3.

 2. Issue this command to delete the admin password from the redis db:<br /><br />`redis-cli del ntopng.user.admin.password`